Sports Bra Care – Looking After Your Investment

 They Need Space Too

 Sports bras are often stored by folding them in half, and if you’re like me, quickly shoving them in the drawer.
 This can mis-shape them, compromising the way they fit and mold over your breasts.
 Give them space!
-Lay them flat with the cups of each bra laid over the other to help retain their shape.
+Therefore lay them flat with the cups of each bra laid over the other to help retain their shape.

 The Rule of Three